 Fair Value Hedges: During 2002, pay variable/receive fixed interest rate swaps with a notional amount of \$600 and associated with the Senior Notes due in 2009, were designated and accounted for as fair value hedges.
 The swaps were structured to hedge the fair value of the debt by converting it from a fixed rate instrument to a variable based instrument.
 Since the hedging relationship qualified under SFAS No. 133, no ineffective portion was recorded to earnings during 2002.
 During 2001, certain Japanese yen/U.S. dollar cross-currency interest rate swaps with a notional amount of 65 billion yen were designated and accounted for as fair value hedges.
 The net ineffective portion recorded to earnings during 2001 was a loss of \$7 and is included in Other expenses, net in the accompanying Consolidated Statements of Income.
-All components of each derivatives gain or loss were included in the fourth quarter 2001 after the swaps were terminated and moved to a different counterparty, because the new swaps did not satisfy certain SFAS No. 133 requirements.
+All components of each derivatives gain or loss were included in the assessment of hedge effectiveness.
+Hedge accounting was discontinued in the fourth quarter 2001 after the swaps were terminated and moved to a different counterparty, because the new swaps did not satisfy certain SFAS No. 133 requirements.